 Use the Suggest Software page to suggest new software to our Research Team.
 After clicking the Suggest Software button, the Suggest a software window appears.
-You must provide a Software name, Software version, a valid URL to the software Internet page, a valid email address, and an optional comment.
+You must provide a Software name, Software version, a valid URL to the software Internet page, valid email addresses, and an optional comment.